 You can even check the ACK bit during the TCP handshake authentication – nmap -sA 192.168.1.0/24

-Of course the world of Nmap is so vast that you will need to go through the Manual to design your own way of exploring the Nmap command.
-There are many features and capabilities such as Hosts identification, Port scanning, Interrogation of network services, OS detection etc..
-How does Nmap works?
-Since every hosts or deivces is connected to a network and has some network ports open and is consequently waiting for connections, the Nmap tool initiate connection to the 1000 most used ports whether it is open responding to an incoming connection, closed and has no service running but can respond to probes, filtered; i.e protected by a Firewall, unfiltered; post can be accessed but no chance to determine if its opened or not and the last one is the open / close filtered.
+Of course, the world of Nmap is so vast that you will need to go through the Manual to design your own way of exploring the Nmap command.
+There are many features and capabilities such as Hosts identification, Port scanning, Interrogation of network services, OS detection, etc..
+How does Nmap work?
+Since every hosts or device are connected to a network and has some network ports open and is consequently waiting for connections, the Nmap tool initiate connection to the 1000 most used ports whether it is open responding to an incoming connection, closed and has no service running but can respond to probes, filtered; i.e protected by a Firewall, unfiltered; post can be accessed but no chance to determine if its opened or not and the last one is the open/close filtered.

-What is more interesting is the ZeNmap tool where you can scan network using GUI.
-At this level, parameters are defined like Paranoid, Sneaky, Polite, Normal, Agressive and Insane.
+What is more interesting is the ZeNmap tool where you can scan the network using GUI.
+At this level, parameters are defined as Paranoid, Sneaky, Polite, Normal, Aggressive and Insane.

-ZeNmap can also be used for firewall evasion techniques, source address and port spoofing, setting flag values on both IP and transport level.
+ZeNmap can also be used for firewall evasion techniques, source address and port spoofing, setting flag values on both IP and transport levels.
 Results are also shown through a Map.